codex-storage/codex-docs/learn/installer/install-and-run.md

 Codex Installer is a CLI tool that simplifies the process of setting up a Codex node.
 It handles all the necessary steps to get your node running quickly and efficiently.

-> Before we get started, please make sure to reivew and accept the [disclaimer](/codex/installer-disclaimer) as Codex Installer collects some of your node information to improve the user experience.
+> Before we get started, please make sure to review and accept the [disclaimer](/codex/installer-disclaimer) as Codex Installer collects some of your node information to improve the user experience.

 <br/>